SecretFoundation/docs/docs/dev/secret-contracts.md

 #### Run Unit Tests

-*Tests in this template currently fail unless you have SGX enabled.*
+*All tests in this template currently fail unless you have SGX enabled!*

 ```
 RUST_BACKTRACE=1 cargo unit-test